6 questions to ask before moving to a new suburb

 Is there a good community spirit?

 Based on our Suburb Reviews and Q&A content, we know a lot of house hunters are seeking out family-friendly and community-oriented areas when looking for a new place to live.
-If you value friendliness, supportive neighbours and want to get involved in community programs, then this is something you will want to spend a bit of time evaluating.
+If you value friendliness, supportive neighbours and want to get involved in community programs, then this is something you will want to spend a bit of time investigating.

 Will I be happy there?